Skip to main content

 If you’re looking for a dessert that will add an air of sophistication to conclude your holiday meal, this is it.
 Wine and chocolate are perfect complements for each other.
 This surprisingly easy-to-make dessert pairs them beautifully.
 Simply mix the ingredients together — a mix of semi-sweet and bittersweet chocolate, heavy cream, butter, vanilla extract, and some cabernet sauvignon — refrigerate, and scoop into truffle balls.
 That’s it!
 After that, you can roll the truffle balls in cocoa powder, crushed freeze-dried raspberries, or powdered sugar, or dip it in melted chocolate and top with festive red and green sugar sprinkles.
 They’re as pretty as they are delicious.

-Classic Christmas Trifle
+Classic Christmas trifle

 This Christmas trifle recipe puts a spin on tradition with amaretti biscuits for texture and flavor, plus sweet sherry for a boozy twist.
-It’s a perfect, and festive way, to conclude your Christmas-day feast.
+It’s a perfect, and festive way, to conclude your Christmas day feast.
 And, since the recipe starts with pre-made loaf cakes, there is no baking required!

-It’s okay to ditch the dessert cookies from time to time.
+It’s okay to ditch the traditional Christmas cookies from time to time.
 After all, you don’t want to ruin a perfectly lovely Christmas dinner with a less-than-lovely Christmas dessert.
 Our easy-to-make Christmas desserts are as spectacular to look at as they are to eat, and since you’ll be making them all yourself, they will be even more special to the friends and family you have gathered around you for the holidays.

-Merry Christmas to all and to all… a good dessert!
+Merry Christmas to all and to all … a good dessert!

 Editors' Recommendations